 This section controls message signing and derivation paths allowed for sharing addresses and derived xpubs.

 To enable text message signing, list one or more BIP32 derivation paths in this section.
-You can use the special value any to allow all signing.
-You may also use a star in the last position of a path, like these examples:

 The star allows any number in the final position (only).
 It does not allow deeper paths.